-A Level and VTQ study can be challenging but, if a student is finding the transition from Year 11 difficult, we have a 'Lifebelt' system in place allowing students, staff and parents to work together to agree a support plan.
+A Level and VTQ study can be challenging but, if a student is finding the transition from Year 11 difficult, we work together to agree a support plan involving them, staff and parents.

 Regular assessment is vital throughout Sixth Form to ensure students know how they are doing, and what they need to do to achieve their targets.
 Throughout their two years, our students receive regular feedback from subject teachers and undertake official mock exam periods with formal examinations.